bodo-ai/Bodo/docs/docs/integrating_bodo/database_catalog.md

 ![Catalogs](../platform2-screenshots/catalogspage.png#center)

-Currently, we only support Snowflake Database Catalogs on the Bodo Platform.
+Currently, we support Snowflake Database Catalogs and Tabular Database Catalogs on the Bodo Platform.
+See [`SnowflakeCatalog`][snowflake-catalog-api] and [`TabularCatalog`][tabular-catalog-api] for details on the required parameters.

 Upon submitting the form, you will see that your Catalog has been created and is now available to use in your interactive notebook.